-*The name and photo of this child has been changed to protect her privacy.
+*The name and photo of this child have been changed to protect her privacy.

 Chloe (8) was recently admitted to a refuge that offers emergency housing for women and children fleeing from domestic violence.
 She found it challenging to socialise with other children and was often aggressive.
-Chloe rarely left the refuge and felt wary about meeting new people, both children and adults.
+Chloe rarely left the refuge and felt wary about meeting new people, both children, and adults.

 She first attended our project in the summer of 2011.
 At first, Chloe refused to take part and would watch at a distance.
 She sat in the corner sipping on her water bottle and only showed interest when we had a toilet break.
 We tried everything, but patience was our best friend.

 With encouragement and plenty of one-on-one attention, Chloe started to join in.
 However, she only took part if she could hold an adult’s hand.
 And she was very particular about which adult.
 So that is exactly what we did.
 For three hours, she ran around the pitch whilst holding an adult’s hand.